petedavisdev/petedavis.dev/_notes/blog.md

  - What is VuePress?
  - When you should not use VuePress?
  - Who is VuePress for?
- - Checklist (
+ - Checklist (magnet)

 ## How to get started with VuePress
- - Use a template
+ - Use a template (magnet)
  - Install it yourself
  - Host with Netlify CMS

 ## Where to put images in VuePress
  - Media folder
  - Cloudinary
+ - Cloudinary config (magnet)

-## How to customise the default VuePress
+## How to customise the default VuePress theme
+ - List item

 ## How to add dark mode to VuePress